-- 1 Unpack the replacement system board assembly. - △ CAUTION: Do not lift the system board by holding a memory module, processor, or other components. - △ CAUTION: Take care not to damage the system identification button while placing the system board into the system. - 2 Holding the system board holder and blue release pin, incline the system board, and lower the system board into the system. - 3 Slide the system board toward the back of the system until the release pin clicks into place.
+1 Unpack the replacement system board assembly.

+\triangle CAUTION: Do not lift the system board by holding a memory module, processor, or other components.

+CAUTION: Take care not to damage the system identification button while placing the system board into the system.

+- 2 Holding the system board holder and blue release pin, incline the system board, and lower the system board into the system. - 3 Slide the system board toward the back of the system until the release pin clicks into place.

-Figure 119.
+Figure 132.
 Installing system board

-- 1 Replace the following:

-- a Trusted Platform Module (TPM)
+- 1 Replace the following: - a Trusted Platform Module

-- NOTE: The TPM plug-in module is attached to the system board and cannot be removed.
+(i) NOTE: The TPM plug-in module is attached to the system board and cannot be removed.
 A replacement TPM plug-in module will be provided for all system board replacements where a TPM plug-in module was installed.

 - b Integrated storage controller card

-- c Internal USB key (if applicable)
+- c Optional internal USB memory key (if applicable)

 - d USB 3.0 module (if applicable)

-- e iDSDM/vFlash card
+- e Optional IDSDM or vFlash module

-- f All expansion card risers
+- f Expansion cards and expansion card risers

 - g Processor and heat sink module

-- h Processor blanks (if applicable)
+- h Processor blank (if applicable)

 - i Memory modules and memory module blanks

 - j Network daughter card

 - k Cooling fan assembly

 - I Air shroud

-- m Power supply unit(s)
+- m Power supply units

 - 2 Reconnect all cables to the system board.

-- NOTE: Ensure that the cables inside the system are routed along the chassis wall and secured using the cable securing bracket.
+In NOTE: Ensure that the cables inside the system are routed along the chassis wall and secured using the cable securing bracket.

-- 3 Follow the procedure listed in After working inside your system.

-- 4 Ensure that you:

-- a Use the Easy Restore feature to restore the Service Tag.
-For more information, see the Easy restore section.

-- b If the Service Tag is not backed up in the backup flash device, enter the Service Tag manually.
-For more information, see the Entering the Service Tag section.

-- c Update the BIOS and iDRAC versions.

-- d Re-enable the Trusted Platform Module (TPM).
-For more information, see the Upgrading the Trusted Platform Module (TPM) section.

-- 5 Import your new or existing iDRAC Enterprise license.

-For more information, see Integrated Dell Remote Access Controller User's Guide, at Dell.com/esmmanuals.
+- 3 Follow the procedure listed in After working inside your system. - 4 Ensure that you: - a Use the Easy Restore feature to restore the Service Tag.
+For more information, see Restoring the Service Tag using Easy Restore. - b If the Service Tag is not backed up in the backup flash device, enter the Service Tag manually.
+For more information, see Entering the system Service Tag by using System Setup. - c Update the BIOS and iDRAC versions. - d Re-enable the Trusted Platform Module (TPM).
+For more information, see Upgrading the Trusted Platform Module. - Import your new or existing iDRAC Enterprise license.
+For more information, see Integrated Dell Remote Access Controller User's Guide, at Dell.com/poweredgemanuals.